ATTORNEYS

 • Law Section of the Delaware State Bar Association

-• Chair, Vice Chair and Member, Board of Bar Examiners of the Delaware Supreme Court
+• Former Chair, Vice Chair and Member of the Delaware Board of Bar Examiners

-• Delaware Court of Chancery Rules Committee
+• Former Member, the Delaware Court of Chancery Rules Committee

 • Life Fellow, American Bar Foundation

-• Supervisor, East Marlborough Township, Pennsylvania
+• Former Member, of the Board of Supervisors, East Marlborough Township, Pennsylvania

 Bar Admissions: